ELC1123/Cache-Simulation-Project/README.md

 `a.)
 Sequential sequence: up to 2n cache block.
 Repeat the sequence four times.
 Example: 0,1,2,3,...,2n-1 {4x}`

     In this test case, we will be inputting 64 MM blocks into the cache, starting from 0 until 63.
-    MM Blocks 0 to 31 will be mapped to their corresponding sets by calculating MM Block# % 8.
+    Since the cache is empty, MM Blocks 0 to 31 will all miss and be mapped to their corresponding sets by calculating MM Block# % 8.
     This will result in a mapping pattern wherein:

 |       | Block 0 | Block 1 | Block 2 | Block 3 |